futurenanigans/bdow/README.md

 # bdow
-Kills BDO if it cant find it in netstat
+Kills BDO if it cant find it in netstat.
+Should proably run it as admin.